"An ounce of action is worth a ton of theory."

 Adjust and iterate: The King learns from results and course-corrects.
 Movement reveals information that thinking alone cannot.

-Make mistakes fast: The King is not afraid of mistakes—he sees them as information.
-He makes mistakes fast and cheaply, learns from them, and adjusts.
+Make mistakes fast: The King embraces mistakes as information.
+He makes them fast and cheaply, learns from them, and adjusts.